dssecret/tigersec/README.md

-`tigersec-tools` is a Python package for Penetration Testing. `tigersec-tools` is currently on PyPi, but will soon also be exported onto Debian Package Registry and the Ubuntu Package Registry.
+`tigersec-tools` is a Python package for Penetration Testing. `tigersec-tools` is currently on PyPI, but will soon also be exported onto Debian Package Registry and the Ubuntu Package Registry.

 ______
 ### Available Tools